klgraham/lua-c-embedding/README.md

-# luajit-c-embedding
+# lua-c-embedding

-Here are some notes/instructions for embedding the LuaJIT in C. Initially, we follow along with [Marek Vavrusa's blog post](https://en.blog.nic.cz/2015/08/12/embedding-luajit-in-30-minutes-or-so/).
+Here are some notes/instructions for embedding Lua in C. Initially, we follow along with [Marek Vavrusa's blog post](https://en.blog.nic.cz/2015/08/12/embedding-luajit-in-30-minutes-or-so/).
 Later, we move beyond and see how to interact with things in Torch.

+Note: This was initially setup to embed the LuaJIT, but I then discovered the issue with building 64-bit LuaJIT library to use with the JNI.
+So, I switched to plain Lua instead.

 ### Prerequisites

-If [LuaJIT](http://luajit.org/download.html) and [Luarocks](https://github.com/keplerproject/luarocks/wiki/Download) aren't already installed, you'll need to install them.
-I used LuaJIT 2.1.0-beta2.
-What follows assumes that you've installed them from source or via a package manager like Homebrew.
-For compilation, I've used gcc, but have also checked that clang should work without issue.
-On macOS clang might be a better option.
+Follow the instructions to install Lua and Torch here: http://torch.ch/docs/getting-started.html

 ## Hello, World!

 Let's start by creating a Lua script named hello.lua which contains ```print('Hello, World!')```.
-Next, create a C file hello-luajit.c which looks like this (modified from the above blog post):
+Next, create a C file hello.c which looks like this (modified from the above blog post):

 ```
 #include <stdio.h>
 #include <lua.h>
 #include <lualib.h>
 #include <lauxlib.h>
-#include "luajit.h"

-int main(int argc, char *argv[])
+int main()
 {
   int status;
   lua_State *L;